-) on the course website to assist you in completing this assignment.
+Please see additional handouts in the course assignment to assist you in completing this.
 Grades on Group assignments are assigned to the whole group.

 Grading: This assignment is worth (2.5% each X 8) 20% of your total Grade.

 Group Assignment: Short Essays